Order by 12/15 to arrive before Christmas

 Aventon Aventure.2

 At an MSRP of $1,999, it’s packed with features you’ll find on far more expensive bikes.
 It has a powerful 750-watt rear hub motor and a long battery life that gives you a range of up to 60 miles.
-It’s versatile since it ships as a class 2 ebike but is unlockable to class 3 top speeds.
+It’s versatile since it ships as a class 2 ebike with a top speed of 20 mph.

 Riders say the Aventure.2 is easy to assemble, fun to ride, and offers an easy way of getting around.
 Others say the features are well thought out, and it has plenty of power for climbing hills.